Full tanks and tankers: a stubborn oil glut despite OPEC cuts

 Preliminary April data indicated stocks would rise further, the IEA said.
 Crude stocks stood at a record 1.235 billion barrels.

 OPEC and other non-OPEC nations – most notably Russia – are now widely expected to extend production cuts for another nine months, through March 2018.
+A panel reviewing scenarios for the producer group’s meeting next week is also looking at the option of deepening the cuts.

 The ongoing struggle to thin supplies has forced economists to cut their oil price forecasts.
 Bank of America, for instance, last week lowered its 2017 target for Brent crude by $7 a barrel to $54.